mk-fg/tails-offline-docs-bundle-builder-dockerfile/README.rst

 to access its socket (often solved by proper group or something - see docker or distro-specific docs for it).

-Copy that resulting "tails-website" dir somewhere portable and open "index.html" file in it using any browser, and access all documentation pages via links from there.
+Copy resulting "tails-website" dir somewhere portable (or whatever reader device), open "index.html" file in it using any browser or an html reader app, and access all documentation pages via links from there.

-Dockerfile for the buld command above also supports some customization via --build-arg option(s), for example ``--build-arg DEBIAN_TAG=bullseye-slim`` to use specific debian release for the build (see `dockerhub page for debian image`_ for a list of these, default is "stable-slim"), or ``--build-arg BUILD_LANGS=yes`` to build all non-english language translations (disabled by default for faster build and smaller resulting dir).
+Dockerfile for the buld command above also supports some customization via --build-arg option(s), for example ``--build-arg DEBIAN_TAG=bullseye-slim`` to use specific debian release for the build (see `dockerhub page for debian image`_ for a list of these, default is "stable-slim" moving target), or ``--build-arg BUILD_LANGS=yes`` to build all non-english language translations (disabled by default for faster build and smaller resulting dir).
-See Dockerfile itself for a list of such supported customizations at the top.
+See Dockerfile itself for a full list of such supported customizations at the top.

 .. _Dockerfile in this repository: Dockerfile
 .. _docker buildx: https://github.com/docker/buildx